Called to the Bar 2004

 Professional Association Memberships

-Miles Copeland is Honorary Secretary of the Intellectual Property Bar Association, a committee member of IPSoc, the Society for Junior Intellectual Property practitioners, and a member of the Chancery Bar Association.
+Miles Copeland is Honorary Secretary of the Intellectual Property Bar Association, and a member of IPSoc, the Society for Junior Intellectual Property practitioners, and the Chancery Bar Association.

 “Miles Copeland is a “bright and thorough” junior barrister who “really gets on well with people and is very good at producing draft arguments”.
 He has the expertise to deal with highly technical litigation, and was recently instructed to appear on Mölnlycke Health Care AB v Brightwake Limited, a complex dispute relating to the infringement and revocation of Mölnlycke’s wound dressing patent” Chambers & Partners 2012